Hans-Jürgen Syberberg: Cinema

 For Syberberg, cinema is a form of Gesamtkunstwerk.
 Many commentators, including Syberberg himself, have characterized his work as a cinematic combination of Bertolt Brecht's doctrine of epic theatre and Richard Wagner's operatic aesthetics.
 Well known philosophers and intellectuals have written about his work, including Susan Sontag, Gilles Deleuze and Philippe Lacoue-Labarthe.

 In 1975 Syberberg released Winifried Wagner und die Geschichte des Hauses Wahnfried von 1914–1975 (English title: The Confessions of Winifred Wagner), a documentary about Winifred Wagner, an Englishwoman who had married Richard Wagner's son Siegfried.
 The documentary attracted attention because it exposed Mrs Wagner's unrepentant admiration for Adolf Hitler.
 The film thus proved an embarrassment to the Wagner family and the Bayreuth Festival (which she had run from 1930 until the end of the Second World War).
 Winifred Wagner objected to the inclusion in the film of conversations she did not know were being recorded.

 Syberberg is also noted for an acclaimed visual interpretation of the Wagner opera Parsifal in 1982.

-Controversy
+A quarter of a century after his last previous film, Syberberg released the three hours long documentary Demminer Chants in 2023.
+The film is about the town Demmin in north-eastern Germany, where Syberberg grew up and where he has made attempts to reestablish the central market square as a communal space.
+The film looks at urban planning and the future of local communities.

+Comments on culture and politics

 Syberberg's work has attracted criticism at least since the publication of the film script of Hitler: A Film from Germany, particularly from the Left, who were amongst many targets of his criticism in that book.
 In later essays, although he never presented himself as a conservative or sympathizer with German nationalism, his comments began to scandalize a broad spectrum of writers and critics in Germany and elsewhere.
 Even Susan Sontag, who had written the introduction to the English translation of the book version of Hitler: A Film from Germany, was reportedly shocked by some of his later statements, though she claimed that her feelings about his films were unaffected.

 In one notorious example Syberberg wrote in Vom Unglück und Glück der Kunst in Deutschland nach dem letzten Kriege (On the Misfortune and Fortune of Art in Germany after the Last War, 1990):